-Although the Quad Cities region today includes a city named Milan, there was an earlier town of the same name.
+Although the Quad Cities region today includes a city named Milan, there was an earlier town of the same name in a different location.
 The first Milan was platted in 1837 into 30 blocks and adjoined the village of Hampton, which was platted a year later.
-This Milan included the area once known as Well’s Ferry; Block #1 was the spot where Lucius Wells built […]
+This Milan included the area once known as Well’s Ferry; Block #1 was the […]

 Canadian Henry McNeal and Kentuckian Joel Thomspon arrived in the winter of 1827-1828.
 They settled on land next to the Mississippi River in an area that was technically off-limits at that time, which technically made them squatters.
 McNeal built a cabin where the Village of Hampton’s Soldier’s Memorial now stands.
 McNeal farmed and sold wood to steamboats, traveling as […]